 2. Resolve to love the one you’re with.
 The one thing we know for certain about child development is that kids who feel loved and cherished

 thrive.
 That doesn’t mean kids who ARE loved – plenty of kids whose parents love them don’t thrive.
-The kids who thrive are the ones who FEEL
+The kids who thrive are the ones who FEEL loved

 3. Resolve to stay connected.
 Kids only cooperate and "follow" our leadership when they feel connected.
-But separation happens,
+But separation happens, so we

-do you do in that 15 minutes?
+in that 15 minutes?
 Listen, commiserate, hug, roughhouse, laugh, play, empathize, listen some more.
 Not enough time?
 What could be more important?)